Over- and under-compliance in export controls and sanctions law

 Question 7: US re-export control law – US products (“de minimis” rule)

-The link between over-compliance and human rights violations is not unique to the financial sector.
-It’s also a critical issue in the business sector when companies engage in excessive risk avoidance in the area of sanctions law and export controls.
+Over-compliance can be a critical issue in the business sector when companies engage in excessive risk avoidance in the area of sanctions law and export controls.
 Such over-regulation often stems from uncertainties about how to cope with statutory provisions.
 Businesses that don’t properly understand the legal requirements are unable to implement appropriate organizational measures tailored to their specific business activities.
+For companies that generally act more pessimistically, this often results in over-complying out of an abundance of caution.

-For companies that generally act more pessimistically, this often results in over-complying out of an abundance of caution as cited by the UN special rapporteur.
 It is not uncommon to see over-regulation accompanied by considerable under-regulation.
 That’s because when too much time is spent over-complying in one area, other areas come up short, leading to under-compliance that in a worst-case scenario can even result in penal consequences.

 We kicked off the discussion by selecting seven short real-world examples of procedures or statements from our customers relating to goods classification, sanctions list screening, and US re-export controls, then surveying participants on their opinions.
 We fact-checked the results and discussed them with the group.
 The results showed us that we had indeed asked the right questions, uncovering various examples of under- or over-regulation.